-Here's a flashback from the Live Almanac's YouTube channel.
-Nickelodeon's music countdown show, Nick Rocks, profiles Michael Nesmith in a January 1987 episode.
-Nez discusses his most recent project (Dr. Duck's Super Secret All-Purpose Sauce, a 90-minute montage of sketch comedy with a variety of stars and music videos including Bobcat Goldthwait, Ed Begley, Jr., Jimmy Buffett, Rosanne Cash, Whoopi Goldberg, Jay Leno, Jerry Seinfeld, and Garry Shandling) and his reunion with The Monkees in 1986.
+Here's a flashback from the Live Almanac's YouTube channel where Nickelodeon's music countdown show, Nick Rocks, profiles Michael Nesmith in a January 1987 episode.
+Speaking with Martha Quinn in an interview that originally aired on MTV, Nez discusses his most recent project, Dr. Duck's Super Secret All-Purpose Sauce (a 90-minute montage of sketch comedy with a variety of stars and music videos including Bobcat Goldthwait, Ed Begley Jr., Jimmy Buffett, Rosanne Cash, Whoopi Goldberg, Jay Leno, Jerry Seinfeld, and Garry Shandling), and reuniting with The Monkees in 1986.

 Micky Dolenz was among the directors who worked on Michael's Television Parts in 1985 on NBC.